 https://biarri.com/wp-content/uploads/2021/10/Dillon-Steyl-Biarri-1-e1633478270713.jpg5431000Paulohttps://biarri.com/wp-content/uploads/2017/07/Biarri-Full-Colour-Logo-2.pngPaulo2021-10-06 11:32:492021-10-06 12:44:28The growing demand for data scientists and what it means for graduates at Biarri

 For Logistic Managers and Delivery Schedule Planners, organising and ensuring the delivery of goods from your warehouse to your customers, within agreedservicelevels, requires a well configured delivery schedule.
-But if you are like most businesses with a last mile distribution task, planning a multi-vehicle delivery operation with constraints and variables can become a mammoth task, especially when completed by ‘manual’ methods.
+This was the case with LPG gas distributor Genesis, planning a multi-vehicle delivery operation with constraints and variables became a mammoth task, through ‘manual’ methods and clunky paper-based systems.

 By ‘manual’ methods, we mean planning delivery route schedules through traditional methods such as white boards, Excel spreadsheets, bundled sets of consignment notes and Google Maps.

 1. Manual route planning is prone to human error and requires time